 The camp perches on the banks of the fast-flowing Kwando River, quite literally in the middle of nowhere.
-Comfortable walk-through tents with private bathrooms and verandas nestle on grassy slopes under the shade of giant jackalberry trees that are hundreds of years old.
+Canvas and thatch chalets with separate lounge area and floor-to-ceiling views nestle on grassy slopes under the shade of giant jackalberry trees that are hundreds of years old.
 After a night spent next to one of these mighty trees, a major source of natural energy, people say you wake up rejuvenated, your body buzzing with new life.
-From the thatch dining and bar area you can
+From the thatch dining and bar

-watch herds of elephants only yards away as they come to drink and bathe, or hippos snoozing in the sun.
+area you can watch herds of elephants only yards away as they come to drink and bathe, or hippos snoozing in the sun.
 You might also spot a malachite kingfisher darting like a bejeweled minijet over the water.
-Go for a morning or evening game drive, drift along the river in a small boat, or go spinner- or fly-fishing for tiger fish and bream.
+Go for a morning or evening game drive, drift along the river in a double-decker boat, or go spinner- or fly-fishing for tiger fish and bream.
 The emphasis in the camp is on informality, simplicity, and soaking up the wilderness experience.

 Kwando Reserve, Botswana